ai-cfia/dev-rel-docs/adr/002-database-structure.md

 - **Collaboration challenges:** Collaboration between different teams or products may be challenging with separate databases.
 It can be harder to share and access data seamlessly, leading to potential communication and coordination issues.

 - **Potential data conflicts:** Separate databases may result in data conflicts, especially when different teams or products need to update the same data simultaneously.
 These conflicts can lead to data inconsistencies and errors.
-(Source: [Toptal - Database Design Bad Practices](https://www.toptal.com/database/database-design-bad-practices))
+[Toptal - Database Design Bad Practices](#ref-toptal)

 In summary, while the "Separate Databases (Current Setup)" option provides initial clarity, it has serious disadvantages, such as redundancy, decreased flexibility, difficulties with collaboration, and the possibility of data conflicts.